-Risk of Political Connection in Democratic Transition
+Risk of Political Connections in Democratic Transitions

 In 1979, Imelda Marcos, wife of the former Filipino dictator Ferdinand Marcos, was asked why companies founded by their relatives and friends had been so successful.
-She famously replied that "some are smarter than others" (Branigin, 1984).
-However, subsequent events proved that the benefits of developing close ties with the autocratic government were shortlived.
-The People Power Revolution, which consisted of a series of democracy-restoring mass protests, ousted the Marcos in 1986 and most of these companies failed immediately.
+She infamously replied that "some are smarter than others" (Branigin, 1984).
+However, subsequent events proved that the smartness of having developed close ties with the autocratic government was short-lived.
+When the People Power Revolution, which consisted of a series of democracy-restoring mass protests, ousted Marcos in 1986, most of these companies failed immediately.
 Many were taken over by the state because they were unable to repay loans that had been guaranteed by the government (Seagrave, 2017).
-The dramatic rise and fall of Marcos's cronies epitomize the dilemma of firms with close political connections to a deposed authoritarian regime in a transitional context: such ties can enable firms to reap handsome profits but can also be a curse once the regime to which they are connected falls from power.
+The dramatic rise and fall of Marcos's cronies epitomizes the dilemma of firms with close political connections to a deposed authoritarian regime in a transitional context: Such ties can enable firms to reap handsome profits but can also be a curse once the regime to which they are connected falls from power.

 Democratic transition is the process of moving away from an authoritarian system in which power is concentrated in the hands of a leader or a small elite group (Huntington, 1993).
 This is usually a lengthy process, as it takes time to mobilize citizens, remove the residuals of authoritarian power, and develop a fully democratic system.
-Even after a country implements elections to select political leaders, authoritarian relics can retain a disproportionate amount of influence (see Huntington, 1993; Acemoglu and Robinson, 2008; Acemoglu, Ticchi, and Vindigni, 2011).
+Even after a country implements elections to select political leaders, authoritarian relics can retain a disproportionate amount of influence (e.g., Huntington, 1993; Acemoglu and Robinson, 2008).

-The path to democracy can be particularly prolonged in countries and regions that have experienced peaceful transitions, resulting from negotiations and compromises between authoritarian governments and democratic forces, if not outrightly designed by authoritarian elites themselves (Stradiotto and Guo, 2010).
-Authoritarian and democratic features may be combined in the resulting governments (Diamond, 1994; Zinecker, 2009; Carothers, 2018).
-Although an electoral system that helps ensure a more inclusive process may have been established, grassroots actors may find it difficult to make their voices heard or their rights protected (Dudouet and Pinckney, 2021).
-Money, therefore still plays a major role in the politics of newly democratized regions, such as in South Korea, Indonesia, or Taiwan, albeit to a lesser degree than under previous authoritarian regimes (Siegel, 2007; Mahmood, Chung, and Mitchell, 2017; Martinez-Bravo, Mukherjee, and Stegmann, 2017).
+The path to democracy can be particularly prolonged in countries and regions that have experienced peaceful transitions.
+Such transitions are often deliberately engineered by authoritarian elites as compromises or result from elites' negotiations with democratic forces, allowing regimes to avoid complete overthrow (Stradiotto and Guo, 2010).
+The resulting governments may reflect a combination of authoritarian and democratic features (Diamond, 1994).
+Although an electoral system that helps to ensure a more inclusive process may have been established, grassroots actors may find it difficult to make their voices heard or their rights protected (Dudouet and Pinckney, 2021).
+Money still plays a major role in the politics of newly democratized regions, such as in South Korea, Indonesia, or Taiwan, albeit to a lesser degree than under previous authoritarian regimes (Siegel, 2007; Mahmood, Chung, and Mitchell, 2017; Martinez-Bravo, Mukherjee, and Stegmann, 2017).

-In the process of democratic transition, social groups that do not receive the expected benefits from institutions can be incentivized to initiate social movements that challenge the status quo (Tilly, 1978; Acemoglu and Robinson, 2006).
-By taking to the streets and chanting anti-regime slogans, protestors can publicly reveal a regime's distorted policies potentially favoring connected elites and mobilize citizens to disrupt the regime collectively.
-Even if mass protests do not immediately depose political rulers, they reveal the "precarious economic and political situation" and the "hidden information about the viability of the regime" (Lohmann, 1994: 94).
-Exposing the problematic aspects of the incumbent government reminds the population that the project of democratization is unfinished and rekindles their grievances regarding the unaddressed crimes and collusion that occurred during the previous authoritarian era.
-By drawing attention to the legitimacy deficits of the incumbent government and its affiliates, mass protests can encourage the public to press for further actions, such as the setting up of truth tribunals and reparation payments.
+In the process of a democratic transition, social groups that do not receive expected benefits from institutions can be incentivized to initiate social movements that challenge the status quo (Tilly, 1978; Acemoglu and Robinson, 2006).
+By taking to the streets and chanting anti-regime slogans, protestors can publicly reveal a regime's distorted policies that may favor connected elites, and protestors can mobilize citizens to disrupt the regime collectively.
+Even if mass protests do not immediately depose political rulers, they reveal the "precarious economic and political situation" and "hidden information about the viability of the regime" (Lohmann, 1994: 94).
+Exposing the problematic aspects of the incumbent government reminds the population that the project of democratization is unfinished, and such exposure rekindles their grievances regarding unaddressed crimes and collusion that occurred during the authoritarian era.
+By drawing attention to the legitimacy deficits of the incumbent government and its affiliates, mass protests can encourage the public to press for further actions, such as setting up truth tribunals and making reparation payments.